LIVED EXPERIENCE AND GOD AND YOUR RIGHT TO DEFINE YOU

 Only you gets to decide if what somebody says to you or does to you is abuse.
 So you are likely to find anybody disagreeing with you to be guilty of hate.
 The hate may be seen as a hate crime or a crime in some other sense.

-Thus standpoint epistemology is valid.
+Thus standpoint epistemology is irrefutable and valid.
 It is of extreme importance to the self-aware atheist.
 Lived experience can develop your atheism and your right to own only you.

 With lived experience it is held that,